FuzzSuz/Siege/README.md

-# Rainbow Six Siege Operator Picker - Web Version
+# Rainbow Six Siege Operator Picker

+A tool for Rainbow Six Siege players to browse operators, get random operator suggestions, and explore strategies.

+## Project Overview

-This is a web-based version of the Rainbow Six Siege Operator Picker application, converted from a Java Swing desktop application to a web application using HTML, CSS, and JavaScript.
+This project includes two versions of the Rainbow Six Siege Operator Picker:

+1. **Java Swing Desktop Application**: The original version built with Java Swing.
+2. **Web Application**: A web-based version built with HTML, CSS, and JavaScript.

+Both versions provide the same core functionality but with different user interfaces.

 ## Features